Big Island route list logo TABLE 3

 Drive

-JN County route 200 Waianuenue Avenue in Hilo, west to JN State route 200 Ala Mauna Saddle Road, at unsigned Hilo urban area boundary between Nolemana Street and Ua Nahale Street intersections; milemarked as part of route 200, but no route shields; part of former route 20 ~ 6.6
+JN County route 200 Waianuenue Avenue in Hilo, west to JN State route 200 Saddle Road, at unsigned Hilo urban area boundary between Nolemana Street and Ua Nahale Street intersections; milemarked as part of route 200, but no route shields; part of former route 20 ~ 6.6

 miles